Is it Safe to Give Human Medicine to Pets?

 Always consult with your vet about human drugs and over-thecounter medicine for your pet, and keep emergency contact numbers -- including your closest 24 hour emergency night clinics and the Animal Poison Control Center (ASPCA Animal Poison Control Center at 888-426-4435) -- posted for easy access.

 Finished: Is it Safe to Give Human Medicine to Pets?

-The summer is prime time for fun and sun -- but it’s also the time that crawling bugs and flying pests return.
-Along with the return of mosquitoes, ants, and…
+Spring and summer are prime time for fun and sun -- but it’s also the time that crawling bugs and flying pests return.
+Look through our top 15 questions about insect repellents to...